lafftale1999/esp32_temperature_device/README.md

 # ESP32 Temperature Sensor
-This project is aimed to learn more about I2C communication, writing drivers and using the MQTT protocol over WiFi to publish temperature information.
+This project is aimed to learn more about I2C communication and writing a driver for the LM75A.

 ## Highlights
 * LM75A driver made to support several devices on the same I2C bus.
 * Separation of bus-creating and adding devices to the bus.
 * Opaque pointers to an internal struct
-* MQTT communication with a local server
+* WiFi-connection for future features.

 ## Overview
 This project contains the following include files: